Showing posts with label Fractals. Show all posts

 • A Long-Term High (LTH) has Medium-Term Highs to the left and and to the right that are below the high of this bar.

-And for the lows it’s all vice versa:
+And for the lows, it's the opposite:

 • Short-Term Low (STL) = bar with higher lows on both sides